cobalt-casco/geospatial-workshop/learners/setup.md

 ## Data

-You can download all of the data used in this workshop by... **download link forthcoming**
+You can download all of the geospatial data used in this workshop from [this link](https://figshare.com/ndownloader/files/43910115) (611.27 MB).
+The data for the intro to R portion of the workshop will be downloaded as part of the lesson.

 Clicking the download link will automatically download all of the files to your default download directory as a single compressed
 (`.zip`) file.
 To expand this file, double click the folder icon in your file navigator application (for Macs, this is the Finder